michelou/deno-examples/QUICKREF.md

 ## <span id="runtime">Deno Runtime</span> [**&#x25B4;**](#top)

 <!-- Deno Web Development, p.59 -->
-Two types of functions are available on Deno without any imports: [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and the Deno built-in API.
+Two types of functions are available on [Deno][deno_land] without any imports: [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and the Deno built-in API.
 Code written using Web APIs can be bundled and run in the browser with no transformations.

 1. `WebAssembly` namespace